search-rug/search-rug.github.io/_sprojects/feitosa-2.md

 ---
-title: "Is Design Pattern Grime Related to Technical Debt?"
-category: "Software & Architecture Analytics Projects"
 archived: false
-short: "This project consists of an empirical study for mining pattern grime and TD items from open-source software (OSS) projects and correlating the presence of TD items in pattern instances with higher levels of pattern grime."
+available: true
+category: Software & Architecture Analytics Projects
+is_group: true
 keywords:
 - mining software repositories
 - empirical studies
 - technical debt
 - design patterns
-is_group: true
-available: true
+posted: 2023-02-10
+short: This project consists of an empirical study for mining pattern grime and TD items from open-source software (OSS) projects and correlating the presence of TD items in pattern instances with higher levels of pattern grime.
+supervisors:
+- d.feitosa@rug.nl
+title: Is Design Pattern Grime Related to Technical Debt?
 types:
 - BSc
 - MSc
-posted: 2023-02-10
-supervisors:
-  - Dr. Daniel Feitosa
 ---

 The GoF (Gang-of-Four) design patterns (e.g., observer, command) are widely adopted in the industry as best practices and have well-investigated effects on software quality.
 However, not all instances of the same pattern are implemented equally.
 Deviations from the intended pattern structure (i.e., a buildup of elements such as classes unrelated to the pattern structure) are called pattern grime (or pollution).
 Among other side-effects, there is a correlation between the accumulation of grime and decreased levels of performance, security, and correctness of source code [1].